remake/remake-cli/site-src/what-is-crud.md

 ![crud web app](/static/crud.png)

 CRUD web apps are usually simpler than other types of web apps.
+They usually have several different list of items &mdash; each of which you can delete, view, or update.

 ### Example